A new study researchers at the University of California, Berkeley, shows that vitamin C can lower your levels of C-reactive protein (CRP).

 Inflammation should be treated by lifestyle change, such as:

-And if you don’t want to wait for your doctor to prescribe the correct medications, you can investigate dietary solutions such as:
+And if you don’t want to go the pharma route, you can investigate dietary solutions such as:

 - And of course Vitamin C

 - The One Diet That May Actually Save Your Life